Possibility of primordial black holes as the source of gravitational wave events in the advanced LIGO detector

-where $M_{c}$ is characteristic mass, $\sigma$ is the width of mass function and $f_{PBH}$ is fraction of dark matter made of PBHs.
+where $M_{c}$ is characteristic mass, $\sigma$ is the width of mass function, and $f_{PBH}$ is the fraction of dark matter made of PBHs.

-While the PBHs in the early universe were produced individually, we can argue that very small fraction of them can make binary systems in a cosmological time-scale.
+While PBHs in the early universe were produced individually, we can argue that a very small fraction of them can make binary systems in a cosmological timescale.
 When two individual PBHs pass close to each other, as a result of gravitational interaction, they can radiate GWs.
-For efficient interaction, the PBHs can make binary systems due to the dissipation process of GW emission surpassing their initial kinetic energy \cite{Bird}.
-The rate of binary formation per halo is given by \cite{Bird}:
+For efficient interaction, PBHs can make binary systems due to the dissipation process of GW emission surpassing their initial kinetic energy \cite{Bird}.
+The rate of binary formation per halo is given by \cite{Bird}